88Rehaan88/football-transfer-strategy-simulator/README.md

 # Football Transfer Strategy Simulator

 A rule-based football transfer window simulator with AI-powered analysis.
-Given a club, a season, and a budget, the engine simulates a full transfer window — selling aging or surplus players and buying replacements — then generates structured commentary using Google Gemini.
+Given a club, a season, and a budget, the engine simulates a full transfer window, selling aging or surplus players and buying replacements, then generates structured commentary using Google Gemini.

 **Live demo:** https://football-transfer-strategy-simulator.onrender.com